statamic/docs/content/collections/docs/collections.md

 ```

 #### Using fields from related entries
-For example, if you have a `category` field in your Products collection and you'd like to your product URLs to depend on it, you can configure a [computed value](/computed-values) to return the category URL, then use that computed value in your collection's route:
+For example, if you have a `category` field in your Products collection and you'd like for your product URLs to depend on it, you can configure a [computed value](/computed-values) to return the category URL, then use that computed value in your collection's route:

 ``` php
 // app/Providers/AppServiceProvider.php